Over processed convenience food is booming

 - It’s healthier because you cut-down fast food and drive-thru runs

-- You can extract a shopping list from your weekly meal planner
+- You can extract grocery lists from your week meal plan

 - Less food is wasted as you buy only what you need